edX Online

 • Personal essay (optional)

-• An application fee, commonly between $30 and $90
+• An application fee, commonly between $30–$90

-Additionally, make sure to enroll in a program accredited by an agency like the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), or International Accreditation Council for Business Education (IACBE) if you plan to pursue CPA licensure.
+Additionally, make sure to enroll in a program accredited by an agency like the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), or the International Accreditation Council for Business Education (IACBE) if you plan to pursue CPA licensure.

 Frequently asked questions